*Sample Press Release for 2018 Colorado/Midwest Tour*

 Nordic Choir to perform <<insert date>> in <<insert city name>>

-Luther is home to one of the largest collegiate music programs in the world with six choirs, three bands, three orchestras, two jazz bands and numerous chamber ensembles, totaling nearly 1,000 student musicians.
+Luther is home to one of the largest collegiate music programs in the world with six choirs, three bands, three orchestras, two jazz bands and numerous chamber ensembles, totaling more than 800 student musicians.
 Luther's students perform in large ensembles, faculty-coached chamber groups, private lessons and master classes.
-More than 300 music majors study music theory/ear training, history, education, composition, church music and performance.
+Nearly 275 music majors study music theory/ear training, history, education, composition, church music and performance.

 # # #